Screening, Testing and Referral

 - Those with potential prediabetes or diagnosed diabetes with uncontrolled blood sugars at two separate medical visits during a defined period

-Extracting electronic health records (EHRs) can help support healthcare providers using EHRs to screen for, diagnose and manage prediabetes and diabetes on patients who meet criteria.
+Utilizing electronic health records (EHRs) can support healthcare providers to screen for, test and refer patients who meet criteria.
+Use EHRs to:

 - Adopt algorithm(s)

 - Convert algorithm into data extraction report (for pulling patient lists); and/or

 - Create an EHR Alert/Flag (for use at point-of-care)

 - Develop process for ongoing data extraction and pre-visit identification of patients who meet criteria

 When using screening, testing and referral strategies, implement best practices like team huddles and panel management for detecting, treating and partnering with patients to prevent the progression of their chronic disease(s).
 This is a proactive way to ensure that everyone assigned to a clinic is up to date on basic preventive care – like screenings or immunizations – and that the patient receive extra help if they have lab numbers that are high.